Guac0/TAS-Mission-Template/README.md

 Dependencies:

-Shortlist assuming that all scripts are enabled: CBA_A3, ACE3, TFAR, cTab.
+Shortlist assuming that all scripts are enabled: CBA_A3, ACE3, TFAR, cTab, ZEN.
 Recommend you also load 3den Enhanced.

-Long list: 3den Enhanced (for eden stuff, is not a strict dependency and will load without it), ACE3 Explosvies, ACE3 Cargo, tfar_antennas, cTab (if cTab loadout script is enabled), tfar (if TFAR loadout script is enabled), CBA_A3 (if AFK script is enabled), ACE3 Interactions (if FOB system is enabled).
+Long list: 3den Enhanced (for eden stuff, is not a strict dependency and will load without it), ACE3 Explosvies, ACE3 Cargo, tfar_antennas, cTab (if cTab loadout script is enabled), Zeus Enhanced (if you have the custom resupply script in the init.sqf),tfar (if TFAR loadout script is enabled), CBA_A3 (if AFK script is enabled), ACE3 Interactions (if FOB system is enabled).